 Porcupine Gulch is a 7 mile lightly trafficked out and back trail located near Dillon, Colorado that features a river and is rated as difficult.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.

 An infrequently used trail from US Hwy 6 to the ridge overlooking I-70 just West of the Eisenhower Tunnel.
 Beginning with an old jeep track, this long neglected trail has numerous deadfall obstacles, stream crossings and challenging route finding (and ascent) as the valley forks near the 1.5 mile mark.
 Solitude, a cascading stream and expansive views from the ridge.